BigSoftVideo/DOTE/jefferson.md

 Mia.eng:  I've consistently stopped
 ```

+Note that any translation (or interlinear gloss) subtier for a speaker must lie directly beneath the speaker tier line.
+This is required to preserve the integrity of the neighbourhood as a temporal unit.

 ### Overlapping speech <a id='overlap'></a>

 - Overlapping speech by two or more speakers `[...]` is supported and highlighted.